 Getting Help for Your Addiction is Possible—and Worth the Effort

 Alta Mira is an LGBTQ-friendly rehab center that specializes in treating addiction and co-occurring disorders, including depression resulting from gender dysphoria.
 It’s never too late (or too early) for you or a loved one to get help with substance or process addictions.
-Please reach out to one of our compassionate treatment experts today.
+Please contact us today.